davestewart/nuxt-scrollbar/README.md

 Note:

-- scrollbar styles are imported by default
+- you need to set the scrollbar height for it to scroll!
-- you'll need to set the scrollbar height for it to scroll
+- the scrollbar styles are imported automatically

 ### Options and events